Rock climbing in Gariwerd

 Where can I climb?

 You can rock climb in Gariwerd at more than 100 designated areas, including 13 bouldering areas.
 Most sites contain multiple different climbs within them.
-See the maps showing the approximate location of these areas or view this list of designated climbing and bouldering areas.
+See the Gariwerd rock climbing visitor guide (PDF) or view a list of designated climbing and bouldering areas (XLS).

-Yes, a section of it will be.
-Upper Taipan Wall was assessed and found to have cultural values.
+Yes, a section of is.
+Taipan Wall was assessed and found to have cultural values.
 However, through discussions with Traditional Owners, who worked with the Gariwerd Wimmera Reconciliation Network, alternate access points and other mitigation measures were identified and agreed as suitable for allowing access to the northern section of the wall.
-Once these measures have been put in place, this section of Upper Taipan Wall will be a designated rock climbing area.
+As a result, some climbs in the area have been re routed and some are closed.
+Please ensure you read this Information Sheet (PDF) before climbing at Taipan Wall.

 Will other sites be open to rock climbing in the future?